Russian Knapweed

 • One purple to pink flower per branch with light pink to white tips on each flowerhead

-• Height 1 to 3 feet
+• Height from 1 to 3 feet

 Video Information